djaessel/Py2MBScript/README.md

 # Info
-The following modules are currently not active:
+The following modules are currently not active and have preset code:
-* Strings
 * Meshes
-* Partice System
+* Particle System
-* Skins
 * Animations
 * PostFX
 * Tableau Materials